awslabs/containers-cost-allocation-dashboard/README.md

     <timestamp> ERROR kubecost-s3-exporter: Timed out waiting for Kubecost Assets API to send an HTTP response in the given time ({read_timeout}s).
 Consider increasing the read timeout value.

-If this is for the Allocation On-Demand API call, please follow the recommendations in the "Clarifications on the Allocation On-Demand API" part on the Appendix.<br />
+If this is for the Allocation On-Demand API call, please follow the recommendations in the "Clarifications on the Allocation On-Demand API" part on the Appendix.
 If this is for the Assets API call, please try increasing the `kubecost_assets_api_read_timeout` input value.

 ## Cleanup